AlgyJr/ios_guides/Troubleshooting-API-calls.md

 * What is the server error code?
 * What is the server response?

 It is often useful to monitor the network traffic to help diagnose these issues.
-One way to monitor network traffic on your iOS device is to setup an HTTP proxy that can intercept the network requests.
+One way to do so is to setup an HTTP proxy that can intercept the network requests.
 The process requires two parts: one on the PC that will act as the proxy, and the other on the iOS device.

 ## Setting up a Proxy